- How much umbrella insurance should I have?

 - Is umbrella insurance worth it?

-- Frequently asked questions: Umbrella insurance
+- FAQ: Umbrella insurance

-How much umbrella insurance do I need?
+How much umbrella insurance should I have?

 You need enough umbrella insurance to protect your assets and future income if you face a major liability insuranceLiability insurance covers sums that an insured becomes legally obligated to pay because of bodily injuries or property damage, or financial losses caused to other people. claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
 You can file a claim online, by phone, or in writing..
 Umbrella insurance policies usually start at $1 million in coverage, but insurance companies offer these policies in increments up to $5 million and sometimes even $100 million.

 "The important thing to realize is that you don't need $1 million in assets to need that much coverage," says Ben Schaum, an underwriting process manager for Progressive Insurance.
-"The amount of coverage depends more on your personal comfort level and where you are in life."

 Umbrella insurance calculator